Lennolium/swiftGuard/README.md

    cd swiftGuard
    ```

-4. Create a virtual environment and install _poetry_ package.
+4. Create a virtual environment and install `poetry` package.
    ```bash
    python3 -m venv venv
    source venv/bin/activate
    pip install poetry
    ```
-5. Install `swiftguard` in development mode
+5. Install `swiftGuard` in development mode.

    ```bash
    poetry install
    ```

-   This will install _swiftguard_ cli and python package in virtual environment `venv/bin/swiftguard` and
+   This will install swiftGuard as python package in the virtual environment `venv/bin/swiftguard` and
-   `venv/lib/python3.11/site-packages` in a development mode, allowing you to change code in `src/swiftguard/worker.py`
+   `venv/lib/python3.11/site-packages` in development mode, allowing you to change code in `src/swiftguard`
-   and immediately try it in termanal.
+   and immediately see it reflected in the CLI.

-6. Run the cli.
+6. Run it.

    ```bash
    swiftguard